ayushsharma82/NetWizard/README.md

 <b>NetWizard</b> is an easy-to-use yet powerful WiFi manager and captive portal library for wireless microcontrollers.
 Avoid the hassle of hard-coding WiFi credentials and let NetWizard take care of networking for your device!

-Additionally, NetWizard lets you create an custom configuration page of your choice which is shown at the time of setup.
+Additionally, NetWizard lets you create a custom configuration page of your choice which is shown at the time of setup.
 The possibilities are endless!

 <br/>

 ## Features

 - 🛜 No hard-coded WiFi credentials
-- ⚙️ Create an custom configuration page using just C++
+- ⚙️ Create a custom configuration page using just C++
 - ⚡ Intuitive step-by-step setup flow which makes user interaction easier
 - 🎷 No need to learn HTML/CSS/JS
 - 🛫 Ready to use within 4-5 lines of code